cap-js/docs/node.js/cds-connect.md

 Service instances are cached in [`cds.services`](cds-facade#cds-services), thus subsequent connects with the same service name return the initially connected one.
 As services constructed by [`cds.serve`] are registered with [`cds.services`](cds-facade#cds-services) as well, a connect finds and returns them as local service connections.

+If _ad-hoc_ options are provided, the instance is not cached.

 ### cds.connect.to  <i>  (options) &#8594; service </i>